AlbatroS-911/push_swap/README.md

 ### AI usage

-**Claude (Anthropic)** was used throughout this project in the following ways:

-- **Algorithm design and explanation** — understanding the Turk algorithm's target-finding logic and cost calculation, and reasoning about why merge sort degrades to O(n² log n) on stacks
-- **Debugging** — identifying inverted comparison operators in `find_min`/`find_max`, diagnosing the circular include between `push_swap.h` and `bench.h`, tracing the `find_target` inversion bug in the complex strategy
-- **Benchmarking** — building test harnesses to compare move counts across algorithms and chunk sizes, finding the optimal chunk size formula (`n/4`) for the medium strategy
-- **Code review** — catching unused parameters, missing return values, double-printing in `rr`/`rrr`, and memory leaks from `exit()` bypassing cleanup

 All algorithmic decisions, implementation choices, and final code were made and written by the project authors.
-AI was used as a reference and debugging tool, not as a code generator.
+AI was used as a reference and debugging tool.